jedevc/fyp-report/report.md

 Note that we use the more lightweight libmusl, as opposed to the more common and frequently used glibc.
-We expected that libmusl would prove simpler to programatically analyse, with fewer internal complex dependencies, and empirical tests confirmed this.
+We expected that libmusl would prove simpler to programmatically analyse, with fewer internal complex dependencies, and empirical tests confirmed this.
 Since the process mostly only extracts the public functions of the library, all results from libmusl are transferrable to when we use glibc (which is what we use for testing).

 The builtin generation process is fairly straightforward from the provided data.
-Initially, we scan for common build autotools and makefile build scripts, such as `configure` and `Makefile` respectively, which we run before continuing to the next stage.
-For some libraries, this *might* not be required, however, quite a number of more sophisticated and complex libraries automatically generate header and source files which may need to be scanned in later stages.
+Initially, we scan for common build autotools and Makefile build scripts, such as `configure` and `Makefile` respectively, which we run before continuing to the next stage.
+For some libraries, this *might* not be required, however, many more sophisticated and complex libraries automatically generate header and source files which may need to be scanned in later stages.

 Next, we recursively traverse all the specified `include` directories, looking for `.h` header files, collecting them into a data structure as we go.
-As we do this, we also open each header file, scanning for all it's includes using a simple regular expression - the scanner then searches for this include in the `include_paths` directories, adding it as a child of the top-level header if found.
+As we do this, we also open each header file, scanning for all its includes using a simple regular expression - the scanner then searches for this include in the `include_paths` directories, adding it as a child of the top-level header if found.
 Then we repeat this process, scanning this new file includes, looking